 Fruit Tree Pollination

-The subject of pollination is often made unnecessarily complicated.
 All fruit trees will crop satisfactorily in an urban situation as insect pollination activity covers considerable distances.
-However, if your garden or orchard is in an isolated area then the following information could be helpful when selecting varieties:

-- Look out for the SF symbol on our fruit labels.
+Look out for the Self Fertile symbol on our fruit labels.
 This means your tree will crop satisfactorily on their own.
 Each of the fruit groups have varieties that are self fertile, a few in apples, pears and cherries and all apricots, nectarines and peaches.

-- Two trees of the same variety will not pollinate each other unless they are SF.
+- Two trees of the same variety will not pollinate each other unless they are self fertile.

 - Always bear in mind that crop yield will be affected by adverse weather and in these circumstances it is helpful to have several different varieties that provide strong and ample pollen for cross pollination opportunities.